andrewyuantw/BarrelBouncer/README.md

 ###### Note

-Most of the code is stored in the Assets/Scripts folder.
-The Gameplay scene is stored in the Assets/Scenes folder.
+The code I've written is stored in the Assets/Scripts folder.
+The Gameplay scene you see in the demo video is stored in the Assets/Scenes folder.